sandika104/Python-Cheatsheet-v1/README.md

 # Python-Cheatsheet-v1
 Personal notes on terms and functions in python.
+Data science preferred.
 \- by sandika104

 ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧